Greek government expected to avoid tax clash with shipping tycoons

 The Syriza party of Prime Minister Alexis Tsipras, which swept to power last Sunday, once promised to take on shipowners and their generous tax allowances.
 But in recent months, it went quiet on tackling an industry which, along with tourism, is one of the few in which Greece remains globally competitive.

-Since forming a coalition, Syriza has confronted fellow EU governments with radical plans to renegotiate Greece's debts, overturn austerity policies and cancel privatizations.
+Since forming a coalition, Syriza has confronted fellow EU governments with radical plans to renegotiate Greece's debts, overturn austerity policies and cancel privatisations.
 Its stand on shipowners, by contrast, has been decidedly conciliatory.

 "We are here to solve problems, not to create new ones," said Economy Minister George Stathakis, who oversees the shipping portfolio.
 "There will be dialogue, discussion, and we will look for the best possible solution," Stathakis, an economist who comes from a shipping family, said during a handover ceremony at the shipping ministry.